grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "The next challenge we face," said Hemi as she stepped up to the lighted chart, "is how long the batteries will last."

-"Don't think for a second that isn't front of my mind," said Percy.
+"Don't think for a second that isn't front of my fuckin' mind," said Percy.
 "Coupla hours left, at best.
 Then we have to surface.
 And it's fucking daylight now --- barring another storm, we'll be bright targets --- both visual _and_ radar --- for those fuckers with the ram.
 They'll be back on us before we can get the ballast tanks fully emptied."

 "We could wait it out until nightfall without moving.
 We have enough power to keep the lights on at least."